The Impact of Fuzzy Dark Matter Dynamics on the Accumulation and Fragmentation of Primordial Gas: Discussion

 \subsection{Scope and Limitations}

 Our simulations demonstrate that in isolated haloes, the inherent dynamical behaviour of FDM suppresses the accumulation of cold dense gas compared to CDM.
-These results represent a foundational step in understanding star formation in ultra-light particle cosmologies.
+These results represent a foundational step in understanding gas collapse in ultra-light dark matter haloes.
 The simplifying assumptions made here (specifically a spherically symmetric halo with gas collapsing from rest) do not capture the more complex, anisotropic structure formation reproduced by cosmological simulations, where gas possesses initial kinetic energy and turbulence, and collapsed structures are rarely self-contained or spherically symmetric \citep[e.\,g.][]{Mocz2019}.
-However, because the stochastic dynamics of the soliton are a universal feature of virialized FDM structures, we expect the qualitative conclusions regarding suppressed efficiency to be transferable to more comprehensively modeled environments.
+However, because the stochastic dynamics of the soliton are a universal feature of virialised FDM structures, we expect the qualitative conclusions regarding suppressed efficiency to be transferable to more comprehensively modeled environments.

 This study targets the low-mass range of haloes, \SIrange{3e8}{8e9}{\Msun}, in which primordial stars form in FDM with $m_{\mathrm{a}} = \SIrange{e-22}{e-21}{\eV}$ considered here.
 However, these are still more massive than the $\sim \SI{e6}{\Msun}$ minihaloes expected for realistic primordial star formation in $\Lambda$CDM.
 Such haloes are heavily suppressed in FDM for the $m_{\mathrm{a}}$ range that we consider in this paper.
 We would need to consider heavier axions, if we were to simulate \SI{e6}{\Msun} haloes.
 However, such scenarios would require a different setup with much higher resolution, which would be computationally challenging in this setup, or a much smaller box size.
 Furthermore, these first star formation simulations must eventually include several feedback mechanisms unique to molecular cooling haloes, such as Lyman-Werner feedback \citep{Haiman1997}, the suppression of star formation by relative motion between dark matter and gas \citep{Schauer2021}, and internal turbulence \citep{Stacy2011}, which we leave for future work.